efixler/scrape/README.md

 It is also possible to mount a block drive to a container for persistent storage independent of the container lifecycle.

-To specify a path to a SQLite database using the command line `-database` switch or the equivalent `SCRAPE_DB` environment variable, use the form `sqlite:/path/to.db`.
+To specify a non-default path to a SQLite database using the command line `-database` switch or the equivalent `SCRAPE_DB` environment variable, use the form `sqlite:/path/to.db`.
 The special form `sqlite::memory:` is supported for a transient, in-memory database.

 ### MySQL

-MySQL will be a better choice for applications that run under higher volumes and/or where multiple service instances want to share a storage backend.
+MySQL will be a good choice for applications that run under higher volumes or where multiple service instances want to share a storage backend.

 Here are the configuration options for MySQL: